Donner Party: First relief

 A rescue party including William Eddy started on February 4 from the Sacramento Valley.
 Rain and a swollen river forced several delays.
 Eddy stationed himself at Bear Valley, while the others made steady progress through the snow and storms to cross the pass to Truckee Lake, caching their food at stations along the way so they did not have to carry it all.
 Three of the rescue party turned back, but seven forged on.

 On February 18, the seven-man rescue party scaled Frémont Pass (now Donner Pass); as they neared where Eddy told them the cabins would be, they began to shout.
-Mrs. Murphy appeared from a hole in the snow, stared at them and asked, "Are you men from California, or do you come from heaven?"
+A haggard Mrs. Murphy appeared from a hole in the snow, stared at them and asked, "Are you men from California, or do you come from heaven?"
 The relief party doled out food in small portions, concerned that it might kill them if the emaciated migrants overate.
 All the cabins were buried in snow.
 Sodden oxhide roofs had begun to rot and the smell was overpowering.
 Thirteen people at the camps were dead, and their bodies had been loosely buried in snow near the cabin roofs.
 Some of the migrants seemed emotionally unstable.
 Three of the rescue party trekked to the Donners and brought back four gaunt children and three adults.
 Leanna Donner had particular difficulty walking up the steep incline from Alder Creek to Truckee Lake, later writing "such pain and misery as I endured that day is beyond description".
 George Donner's arm was so gangrenous he could not move.
-Twenty-three people were chosen to go with the rescue party, leaving twenty-one in the cabins at Truckee Lake and twelve at Alder Creek.
+Twenty-three people were chosen to go with the rescue party, leaving 21 in the cabins at Truckee Lake and twelve at Alder Creek.